 Somewhat confused and disappointed, I went on with my life thinking, “Well, I guess I’m saved from Hell now.
 Maybe..?”

 As I grew older and had children of my own, I still had some work to do before being prepared to really understand God.
 Finally, He did begin to fill me with His spirit again, as He once had when I was 12.
-This time it was not the smack to the soul as it felt as a adolescent.
+This time it was not the smack to the soul as it had felt when I was an adolescent.

 Truthfully, I only began attending church services again in my 30’s out of desperation.
 I felt a shift in my life, a hunger that would not be satiated, and a relentless torment of anxiety.
 This began the opening of my heart – when I started an in-depth study of His word.
 It was more than the reading a daily devotion.
 It was cross-references of putting the back of the Book to the front, and all that is in between.